How it Began

 In the planning stages for 2019:

-May: A portion of the GR-65 (via Podiensis) in France.
+A portion of the GR-65 (via Podiensis) in France.
 Starting from Le Puy and passing through the plains of Aubrac, the Romanesque village of Conques, through Figeac, to take the Cele River variant to reach Cahors.
-Approx. 400 km walked over three weeks.
+Approx. 350 km walked over three weeks.
+Starting 16 May, 2019

 September/October: The Cathar Trail.
 A two-week, 250 km walk taking in the major Cathar castles and strongholds in the Languedoc region of France.